kitze/awesome-conference-practices/README.md

 * Plan extra 10 minutes for the first block of talks on the first day.
 If there are still registration queues by the scheduled start time, delay the start (or run a longer intro).
 It sucks to be the first speaker when people are still wading after you've started.
 * 30 minutes is an absolute maximum talk length, unless there is a **very** good reason.
 * Consider having varying talk lengths.
 Having only 30 minute talks can feel monotonous - throw in some 15's or 20's to keep the rhythm dynamic.
 * Have many, long breaks.
 While the talks are interesting, the real magic at conferences happens in the conversations with people who are as passionate about the topic as you are.
-ReactRally is one of the conferences who does this really well with a 30 minute break after every 2 talks.
+React Rally is one of the conferences who does this really well with a 30 minute break after every 2 talks.
 * Schedule a big-name speaker to the final block of the day so people are more likely to stay for the whole day - if you're a new or less-known name, it sucks to speak at the end of the day to a half-empty audience.
 * Keep a timer somewhere in the front row where the speaker can clearly see it.
 * Make sure the speakers understand that it's crucial to fit within their allocated timeframe.
 Don't allow them to overrun by too much.
 1-2 minutes is acceptable, but 5 might not be.